samjones00/docs/docs/_documentation/ztest.md

 to data model properties, auto populating then using full #Script Expressions that can be used for example to populate timestamps, authenticating user information, generating new UUIDs, etc.

-Just like AutoQuery, AutoCrud Services are ServiceStack Services where you'd continue to use the same functionality to specify optimal user-defined routes for HTTP APIs, same Request/Response and Attribute filters to apply custom logic and continue to enjoy the entire ecosystem around ServiceStack Services including being able to invoke them via gRPC, MQ endpoints and enjoy the same rich client ecosystem for enabling end-to-end Typed APIs with [Add ServiceStack Reference](/add-servicestack-reference).
+Just like AutoQuery, CRUD Services are ServiceStack Services where you can continue using the same functionality to specify optimal user-defined routes for HTTP APIs, same Request/Response and Attribute filters to apply custom logic and continue enjoying the entire ecosystem around ServiceStack Services including being able to invoke them via [gRPC](/grpc), [MQ endpoints](/messaging) and its rich client ecosystem for enabling end-to-end Typed APIs with [Add ServiceStack Reference](/add-servicestack-reference).

 AutoQuery Services are fast & emit clean optimal "pure serialized POCO" wire-format, they're built on OrmLite's high-performance
-APIs where all AutoQuery APIs are async by default but also also offers native sync APIs if needing to enlist any of AutoQuery's functionality in custom sync methods (that you're unable to make use of viral async APIs).
+APIs where all AutoQuery APIs are `async` by default but also also offers native sync APIs if needing to enlist any of AutoQuery's functionality in custom sync methods (that are unable to be converted into viral async APIs).

 Importantly AutoQuery Services are "future-proofed" and can be overridden with a custom implementation that can either choose to augment the existing AutoQuery functionality and enhance it with custom behavior (e.g. if not possible to implement declaratively) or if needed its